eduardocs09/scalability-and-system-design-for-developers/01_web-application-and-software-architecture/01_different-tiers-in-software-architecture.md

 # Introduction
-Tiers are physical (not code) logical separations of components in an application or a service.
+Tiers are physical (not code), while a layer is a logical seperation of responsibility within code.

 # Single Tier
 All components all reside in the same machine (e.g MS Office, Pc game etc).